Krzyciu/simpleArtilleryComputer/README.md

 Here is where <b>Simple Artillery Computer</b> comes into play.

 # Usage
+- To open computer, player must have <b>Artillery Computer</b> item in equipment.
-- Press "P" button to open dialog - Changable in addon's control options under [Simple Artillery Computer].
+- Press "P" or use ACE Self-Interaction to open dialog - button changable in addon's control options under [Simple Artillery Computer].
-- Select range to target - Drop-down list on left.
+- Select range to target - drop-down list on left, range is based on selected charge.
 - Enter own position - Grid reference, at least xxx-yyy grid is required - center position of grid will be taken.
 Up to 10 digits grid reference is supported (1m precision)
+- (Optional) If player has GPS or ACE Microdagr in equipment, it's possible to get own position through "GPS" button click.
-- Enter target position - same as above.
+- Enter target position - same as enter own position.
-- Click "Calculate" button - Computer will show gun elevation, distance and direction to target.
-Elevation and direction is show in mils.
+- Click "Calculate" button - Computer will fill gun elevation, distance and direction to target.
+Elevation and direction is show in [mils](https://en.wikipedia.org/wiki/Milliradian).
 If any of input parameters is not suitable, error on systemChat will be thrown.

+Key-notes:
+- Terrain elevation is taken into account during calculation.
+No need to manually add correction.
+- All data - both input and output is saved on display closure.
+- It's advised to make sure that gunner selected proper charge on gun.

 ## Requirements
 Newest versions of: